corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 * Ability of BNs to tweak the implementation for their needs
 * This approach would also ease an installation and integration of the BNO applications into the existing enterprise infrastructures, as it would require less integration points with not-flow based internal systems.

+Why not to perform distribution on CZ level, via some centralised solution like Network Map or Doorman?
+Simply because some Business Networks might be uncomfortable with uploading their proprietary code into a third party service.

 #### CorDapps list

 On start, each node will be pulling down a list of CorDapps which it **must** have installed to be able to transact on the BN.
 This list will be distributed by BNO via Corda flows.
 BNO will be notifying each member about any update to it.
 The proposed data structure: